 - have a discussion about procedure options

 In all cases, we explain the risks, benefits, and alternatives for treatment.
-You will then need to sign a consent form to say that you understand the risks of the treatment you have chosen and that you wish to proceed.
-Sometimes both parents ask to sign the form, so please let us know if this something you are considering.
+You will need to sign a consent form to say that you understand the risks of the treatment you have chosen and that you wish to proceed.
+Sometimes two parents ask to sign the form, please let us know if this something you are considering.

 We usually write to your GP or the clinician who referred you, to advise them of the care you received from us.
-However, if you do not want us to do this just let us know.
+Please let us know if you do not want us to do this, or if there is anyone else to whom we should send a letter about your care.

 The next step

-If you have been booked for same-day treatment you will proceed to treatment at this point.
-If you have been booked for treatment on another day, we will tell you the time, date and place of your treatment when you visit one of our clinics.
+If you have been booked for same-day treatment you will proceed to treatment on your first clinic attendance.
+If you have been booked for treatment on another day, we will tell you the time, date and place of your treatment.